 Mobile phones are ideal as note-taking and idea-capturing devices.
 They’re also excellent for taking pictures and videos.
 So if you post about places or incidents, they can be a helpful accessory.
 But would I recommend them as an ideal blogging device?
 Frankly, no. Mobile phones just don’t do it for me.

 However, phones may work in certain cases – say, for example, if you post mostly photos with a short caption.
 The WordPress app is easy to use, so you can create and post blogs from your phone regularly.
 Another instance in which it might work is if you mostly write during transit.
-If you don’t want to carry a laptop around, smartphones are a great alternative and you can find many cell phone options on Amazon.
+If you don’t want to carry a laptop around, smartphones are a great alternative.
 If your phone’s battery is decent and you have suggestions turned on, typing should be easy-peasy.

 Tablets – great for some